Big Hairy Audacious Goal (in case you're new here)

 I am going to up the NO SPENDs from 2 a week (104) to 3 a week (156).
 I've learned and grown alot with this years NO SPEND challenge.
 I think I'm ready to up it.
 In truth the NO SPEND days do save a good deal of money on the piddly stuff you just randomly pick up on a day to day basis.
 I do like the challenge.

 I don't want to borrow, use credit cards, go into overdraft, ect; It's wishful thinking but it's also a new year.
 I can start fresh with a goal and a plan and see where it takes me.
 Any credit card use I've done this year has been due to dipped income.
 My hours go up and down (we're contracted and work depends on what contracts we get).
-I want to find creative ways to earn extra income; selling stuff around the house/ garage sales, odd jobs, maybe cleaning for my mother in law.
+I want to find creative ways to earn extra income; selling stuff around the house/ garage sales, odd jobs.
 Like with couponing I am not good with the "extra income" aspect of getting out of debt.
 It's not that I hate working but time management is not a strong point AND what time I do have I wish to be spent with my son.
 Also we don't pay child care and my husband and I work our schedules around each other.

 Something I've struggled with this year is paying bills on time.
 I'd really like to make this a top priority goal on my list this year.
 I don't tend to pay things over a month late but a few days to a few weeks late has been pretty regular.
 Late fees can be small (tend to be small) but paying several things late regularly adds up.
 (I don't pay credit cards late because that gets messy FAST) And there's the extra stress.
 When you know there's a past due bill the constant reminder sets over your head like a little black rain cloud and weighs heavily until the payment has been made.
 I don't need the fees or the stress.